Blood pressure

 Blood pressure (BP) is the pressure of circulating blood against the walls of blood vessels.
 Most of this pressure results from the heart pumping blood through the circulatory system.
-When used without qualification, the term "blood pressure" refers to the pressure in the large arteries.
+When used without qualification, the term "blood pressure" refers to the pressure in a brachial artery, where it is most commonly measured.
 Blood pressure is usually expressed in terms of the systolic pressure (maximum pressure during one heartbeat) over diastolic pressure (minimum pressure between two heartbeats) in the cardiac cycle.
-It is measured in millimeters of mercury (mmHg) above the surrounding atmospheric pressure.
+It is measured in millimetres of mercury (mmHg) above the surrounding atmospheric pressure, or in kilopascals (kPa).
+The difference between the systolic and diastolic pressures is known as pulse pressure, while the average pressure during a cardiac cycle is known as mean arterial pressure.